 Immersion Heater Cost

-• A complete pricing breakdown which includes cost factors to consider, types of immersion heaters, along with what such a task usually involves
+• A complete pricing breakdown, which includes cost factors to consider, types of immersion heaters, and what such a task usually involves.

 Want to know how much replacing an immersion heater will cost?

-Installing an immersion heater will cost, on average, between £100 and £120.
+Installing an immersion heater will cost, on average, around £133.

 Ready for a quote?